 The department’s approach to conserving threatened species and threatened ecological communities balances landscape-scale management with targeted conservation actions that are primarily focussed within the conservation reserve system.
 In addition, management of biodiversity off-reserve and ex-situ conservation actions are essential to achieving successful biodiversity conservation outcomes for threatened and non-threatened species and ecological communities.
-The department works in partnership with, and recognises the contributions of, Aboriginal traditional owners, individual landholders, State and local government authorities, land managers, community groups and other stakeholders to achieve off-reserve conservation outcomes.
+The department works in partnership with, and recognises the contributions of, Aboriginal Traditional Owners, individual landholders, State and local government authorities, land managers, community groups and other stakeholders to achieve off-reserve conservation outcomes.

 There are key principles used to guide prioritisation of conservation actions undertaken by the department, recognising that many actions are undertaken at a regional level, and that different regions have diverse suites of species and different threats to manage.
 Conservation of Western Australia’s native species, ecological communities and habitats that support them, is a long-term task that relies on scientifically informed management actions to achieve the best possible outcomes.